-On the right hand side of the management interface shows links to various settings.
+On the left hand side of the management interface shows links to various settings.
 Clicking on the links will bring you to individual configuration pages.
+On the right hand side shows the picture of the front device whose indicators correspond to the physical device.